alexyuly/ViewScript-Runtime/README.md

 Keeps count

-# This app counts when the button is clicked.
+# increment when the button is clicked
 Has section:
   Content =
   - Has button: